 There are no televisions or phones in the rooms, but there are record players and books, both of which can be exchanged within our collection.
 There’s an outdoor swimming pool, charcoal grills, lawn games, and a main building with WiFi, a coffee/tea room, a library room and decks overlooking the sea.
 Our pool has a diverse collection of inflatable animals, but no lifeguard on duty so please be responsible!
 This is a great place to have a good time, but it isn’t a polished resort.
 If you want to experience something a little different, please come visit.

 Built on nearly four acres of gently sloping open field with views of Penobscot Bay and its islands, the Lincolnville Motel is located directly on Route One just south of Lincolnville Beach.
+There is no ocean access from the property.
 The motel is made up of six guest cabins and four guest rooms.
-All cabins and rooms have ocean views, mini refrigerators, record players and private bathrooms.
+All cabins and rooms have ocean views, mini refrigerators, record players and private bathrooms with Malin+Goetz products.
+There is a common area with a microwave, electric kettle and coffee in the morning.

 Pets with responsible owners are welcome at the motel.
 There is a $25 fee per pet, per stay.